Physicslibrary/Threejs-VR-Physics/README.md

 Code webxr_vr_mass_on_a_spring.html uses a subset of three.js r115 (three.module.js, VRButton.js, and BoxLineGeometry.js).
 Complete three.js can be downloaded from threejs website.

-Code webxr_vr_mass_on_a_spring.html is developed on a Raspberry Pi 3 Model B+ and tested on Oculus Quest.
-There is a short tutorial on how to write three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P":
+All codes in Threejs-VR-Physics are developed on a Raspberry Pi 3 Model B+ and tested on Oculus Quest.
+There is a short tutorial on writing three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P":

 [https://github.com/Physicslibrary/Threejs-WebXR-67P](https://github.com/Physicslibrary/Threejs-WebXR-67P)